How to Register a Vehicle in Victoria — The (Terrible) Process Explained

 Secondly, you have to pay the piper.

 The RWC process in Victoria is ridiculously laborious and involves taking lots of evidence photos and submitting them to the online portal.
-The reason it’s expensive is that it takes a long time to do, and mechanics are expensive.
+This is to avoid fraud.
+There are certain pros to this — I see far fewer lemons or modified vehicles on the roads in Victoria than in Queensland (crazy loud exhausts, tinted indicators that I can’t even see in broad daylight).
+The reason the RWC appointment is expensive is that it takes a long time to do, and mechanics are expensive.

 That doesn’t even make it difficult.
 In fact, it’s such an easy cash grab that mechanics set up centres that only do registration inspections.